-Betsy, David, and Donna-mention these names and older Bahamians will tell you of the hurricanes they remember because of the damages they did in our islands.
-Everyone will remember the more recent disastrous hurricanes Frances and Jeanne in 2004 and Hurricane Wilma in 2005.
+Betsy, David, Donna, Frances, Jean, Wilma mention these names and older Bahamians will tell you of the hurricanes they remember because of the damage they did in our islands.
 In one year all the hurricanes are given male names; the next year they are given female names.
-The names are arranged in alphabetical order.

-Early explorers and the missionaries who came to the Caribbean were told by the people they found here of the great storms.
+Early explorers and the missionaries who came to the Caribbean were told by the people they found here of great storms.
 They described torrential rainstorms and winds so violent that even the strongest man could not stand upright.
 Enormous waves destroyed whatever the winds and rain left behind.
-Every year storms like these kill people, uproot trees and often destroys buildings and property worth billions of dollars.

-Storms affecting this part of the world are described in different ways according to the speed of the wind.
-Hurricanes are measured on the Saffir-Simpson Scale.
+Every year storms like these kill people, uproot trees and often destroy buildings and property worth billions of dollars.
+Storms affecting this part of the world are described in different ways according to the speed to the wind.

-Types of storms Wind speeds (per hour)
+Type of storm Wind speeds (per hour)

-Tropical disturbance up to 50 mph or 31 mph
+- Tropical disturbance Tropical depression up to 85 km

-Tropical depression 51 - 61 mph or 32 mph

-Tropical storm 63 - 119 mph or 39- 73 mph
+- Tropical storm 89 - 119 km

-Hurricane 120kmph and over or 74 mph and over
+- Hurricane 120 km and over

 The wind speeds also affect the storm tide, which is the height of the tide above its normal level.

-Hurricanes form far out in the Atlantic and move quickly westwards across the ocean.
-The Bahamas Islands lie in the path of some storms.
-The official hurricane season is from June 1st to November 30th, but hurricanes sometimes develop in other months.

-The people who record and identify the weather patterns are called meteorologists.
-They study the weather every day and give information to the public by daily weather forecast issued on the radio, on television and the newspaper.
+Hurricanes form far out in the Atlantic, and move quickly westwards across the ocean.
+The Bahamas islands lie in the path of some storms.
+The official hurricane season is from June to November, but hurricanes sometimes develop in other months.
+The people who record and identify the weather pattern are called meteorologists.
+They study the weather every day, and give information to the public by daily weather forecasts issued on radio, on television and in the newspapers.